elisemercury/difPy-dev/docs/faq.rst

 Supported File Types
 ----------------

 difPy supports most popular image formats.
 Nevertheless, since it relies on the Pillow library for image decoding, the supported formats are restricted to the ones listed in the `Pillow Documentation`_.
-Unsupported file types will by marked as invalid and included in the :ref:`Process Statistics` output under ``invalid_files``.
+Unsupported file types will by marked as invalid and included in the process statistics output under ``invalid_files`` (see :ref:`Process Statistics`).

 .. _Pillow Documentation: https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html